Hydra viridissima: Growth pattern

 Hydra are capable of escaping death by renewing their body tissues.
 Mortality rates are extremely low and there have been no signs of decline in reproductive rate.

 Sensitivity to pollution

 Hydra cannot be found in impaired water due to their low tolerance to pollution.
-They can be used to rank toxicants on level of potential hazard.
-The simple tubular body and diploblastic membranes, all of the epithelial cells are in constant contact with the environment, this allows for toxic substances being exposed to all body surface.
-Harsh metals and high levels of those metals can cause mortality.
-One advantage of being able to reproduce asexually is that they can still reproduce successfully during times where there are high levels of harsh metals.
+They can be used to rank toxicants by their level of potential hazard.
+The Hydra's simple tubular body and diploblastic membranes results in all of the epithelial cells being in constant contact with the environment; this allows for the entire surface of its body to be exposed to toxic substances in water.
+High concentrations of metal ions can cause mortality.
+One advantage of being able to reproduce asexually is that they can still reproduce successfully during times where there are harsh metals.

 Reproduction

 Hydra are typically hermaphroditic or gonochoric.
 Uniquely to Hydra, the medusa stage is absent and only the polyps will reproduce sexually and asexually.
 H. viridissima will reproduce sexually when temperatures have warmed to at least 20 °C, typically this falls between May and June.
 Larger individuals will produce both ovaries and testes, while smaller individuals only develop testicles.
 Sexual reproduction can be seen as a strategy to survive during times of low nutrients and other unfavorable conditions.
 H. viridissima has three sexes: female, male, and hermaphrodite.
 Simultaneous hermaphrodites are dominant during the growing season.
 It is thought that female gonads need a longer period of inductive conditions for production, that means that there is a scarcity of females in most populations.
 During the summer months, specifically in Poland Lemna bloom occurs that reduces light attenuation which reduces photosynthesis efficiency of the Chlorella algae, this influences the asexual behavior.
 Even though during the beginning of the mating season for the Hydra, all the individuals are sexually active, asexual reproduction is a main strategy for reproduction.
 This behavior of interference of asexual and sexual reproduction allows population growth to continue throughout all conditions.

 When the Hydra reproduces asexually, buds will be produced that attach to the body wall.
 The buds are genetically identical clones of the parent.
 When they are mature they will break free.
 The parent can possess several buds that are at different stages of development at the same time.
 The bud once detached from the parent will float until they find some hard substrate to attach to.